Fabbernat/Thesis/README.md

 ### Output:
 - Detailed statistics and analytics of the model's answers to the input.

-\* almost any.
-You need to make your own scripts to test unsupported models. src/Framework has been thoroughly tested on [Qwen/Qwen2.5-0.5B-Instruct](https://huggingface.co/Qwen/Qwen2.5-0.5B-Instruct) though, so this and [similar models](https://huggingface.co/collections/Qwen/qwen25-66e81a666513e518adb90d9e) will grantedly work.
+\* almost any, qwen and google models are the most compatible.
+You need to make your own scripts to test unsupported models.
+The framework has been thoroughly tested on
+1. [Qwen/Qwen2.5-0.5B-Instruct](https://huggingface.co/Qwen/Qwen2.5-0.5B-Instruct), so this and [similar models](https://huggingface.co/collections/Qwen/qwen25-66e81a666513e518adb90d9e) will grantedly work.
+2. [google/gemma-2-2b-it](https://huggingface.co/google/gemma-2-2b-it) has been tested a lot too, so this and similar models will work.
+Note: As gemma is a [gated model](https://huggingface.co/docs/hub/en/models-gated), you'll need to log in to use it.

 ### How to run the app?
 ##### In PowerShell